cosmastech/cosmastech.github.io/_posts/2024-09-13-repository-pattern-with-active-record.md

 ---
-title: "Code Architecture With the ActiveRecord Pattern"
+title: "Laravel People (Generally) Don't Like Repositories"
 date: 2024-09-13
 tags: ActiveRecord, Laravel, Eloquent, code architecture
 description: My experience with the pitfalls of Observers
 ---

-## Laravel People (Generally) Don't Like Repositories

 Search [/r/laravel](https://www.reddit.com/r/laravel/) or Twitter for discussions about Laravel and repositories; the general consensus is that repositories are not necessary.
 Perhaps they are a vestige from a bygone era, or just something that developers from other languages and frameworks use because they don't understand Eloquent.